orbitinghail/graft/DESIGN.md

 ## Checkpointing
 Checkpointing a Volume involves picking a LSN to checkpoint at and producing a complete image of the Volume at that LSN.
 It replaces any single-LSN segments at the specified LSN for the Volume.

-Checkpoints are created whenever a configurable amount of data has changed since the last checkpoint.
+Checkpoints are created whenever a configurable amount of data has changed since the last checkpoint and when the checkpoint would be of an acceptable size.
 The MetaStore issues and monitors checkpoint jobs.

 Checkpoint Job Algorithm:
 ```